billforsternz/tarrasch-chess-gui/README.md

 2) Put this repository into a convenient working directory, eg git clone https://github.com/billforsternz/tarrasch-chess-gui workdir

-3) Just the one project file is required, it's called TarraschDb.vcxproj.
+3) Just the one project file is required, it's called Tarrasch.vcxproj.
 It works on VS2010 and VS2015.
 The project structure is now super lean, mean and easy.
 There are a bunch of C++ source files (obviously) plus a simple resource file and icon (actually two icon files now) in the src